MeeteRMobileApp/sle-mentoring/iteration1/it1.md

 ---
 #Part 2: (Fundamentals of Javascript)
 Watch:
-Frontendmasters: fundamentals to functional js - credentials given via text
+Frontendmasters: From fundamentals to functional js OBJECTS AND ARRAYS section only - credentials given via text -

 ##Arrays (Memorize Each)
 **Motive:** Javascript is a small enough language to easily familiarize and gain proficiency within a couple days.
 Doing so will speed your dev process up incredibly.